FoodEfficiency/FoodEfficiency.github.io/_en/contact.md

     'Access-Control-Allow-Credentials': true,
   }
   axios.post(url, data, headers).then(res => {
     alert("Thanks for your inquiry.
-We'll get back to you as soon as we can.")
+We'll get back to you as soon as we can.");
+    clearInquiryForm();
   }).catch(err => {
-    alert("Please specify inquiry parameters: message, name, email and phone") }) return true;
+    alert("Could not submit yor contact request.
+Please specify inquiry parameters: message, name, email and phone");
+  })
+  return true;
 });